Airtable PDF Export & Automation: 5 Methods (2026 Guide)

 - Advanced features: line items (loop_0), conditional sections, nested data

-Pricing: Typeflow starts with a free tier for testing, with paid plans based on document generation volume.
+Pricing: TypeFlow starts with a free tier for testing, with paid plans based on document generation volume.
 Typically less expensive than combined Zapier + PDF service subscriptions.

 For detailed setup instructions with step-by-step screenshots and advanced features, see our complete implementation guide: How to Generate Documents from Airtable →